 “Sagan was destroyed.”

-Briggs stopped, still quaking in the sight of the white image.
+Briggs stopped, still quaking in the sight of the pale image.

 “His body experienced a metabolic breakdown,” the image replied in its cold, mechanical purr.
 “Sagan has decomposed by now, his body is a stew of fetid, broken pieces that the authorities will never be able to learn anything from.
 It was my design.
 He was wise in not telling anyone else about it.”

 Briggs held his breath, unsure if he had just made a mistake.
 He fidgeted for a moment, and then attempted a smile.
 “That’s very wise of you, sir…”

 “Do you think you will be able to command the Basilisk when it is repaired?” the voice purred.